-IDnow regularly conducts residual risk analysis to identify any risk and countermeasures in the business and processes.
+IDnow regularly conducts risk analysis to identify any risk and countermeasures in the business and processes which covers assets relevant for the Trust Services.
+Taking into account the risk assessment results, IDnow selects appropriate technical or organizational risk treatment measures to be implemented.
+Risks are regularly reviewed and revised.
+The management board is responsible for approving the risk assessment and the acceptance of residual risks.
 In addition, IDnow has defined an incident management process.